12 Article Darley Viability H1

 Have you noticed how many crowdsourcing hits fail to bridge the chasm between viral video and sellable product?

-I’m going to pick on one that really intrigued me when I saw the video two years ago – Panono.
+I’m going to pick on one that really intrigued me when I saw the video a few years ago – Panono.
 They made a ball that held 36 cameras and could be tossed into the air to take a panoramic picture at the top of flight.
 Their YouTube video was viewed 3.5 million times and their Indiegogo campaign raised $1.25 million dollars.

 Their software, sensors and cameras worked, but the hardware was a bunch of cameras wired into a Styrofoam ball.
 People were curious about the ball and probably a bunch of them would want one.
 The campaign put a theoretical price tag on it just north of $500.
 Pricey, but if you squint, this seems like a price a bunch of people would pay.